jhonthan/goapp-github-actions-argocd/README.md

 - `git commit -m "deploy new version using CD"`
 - `git push origin main `

-In your GitHub project in the tab Actions, you shoulb be the process to build the new image to Docker Hub.
+In your GitHub project in the tab Actions, you should be the process to build the new image to Docker Hub.

 ![Screenshot](Images/github-actions.png)